The Ultimate Hiring Guide

 5 steps to easily source talent on Linkedin

 1/ Linkedin classic Let’s start with the basics.
 Type any keyword on the search bar, then hit “All Filters” to narrow down your research.
 2/ Use Google, to search on Linkedin Also called X-Ray search, by entering a boolean search on Google.
-More on that here : X-ray Search: How to
+More on that here : X-ray search: How to

 | GitHub